- Head of Lower School

 Bible

 Kindergarten students learn about God through Bible stories that highlight doctrines, biblical principles and character traits.
 In each passage of the Bible, we look for how God reveals Himself, then how we can apply His message to our lives.
 We have students learn scripture so they will carry God's Word wherever they go.
 Our curriculum also includes prayer and praise music as we seek to further our relationship with Jesus Christ.
-We challenge students to stand in awe of God, and to know Him and love Him, and to seek God's glory and grace through all things.
+We challenge students to stand in awe of God and to seek God's glory and grace through all things. |

 Language Arts